Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Acknowledgement

 \section{Acknowledgement}

 G.D. acknowledges the financial support from the European Union’s HORIZON-MSCA-2023-PF-01-01 research and innovation programme under the Marie Skłodowska-Curie grant agreement ENDEAVOR No 101149664.
 M.H. was supported by the European Union under the project ROBOPROX (reg. no. CZ.02.01.01/00/22\_008/0004590).
 We thank Bedrich Himmel for assistance with the PTU and modelling the 3D printed support for the Speck device and Suman Ghosh for the insightful and inspiring discussions.
+We also thank the Telluride Engineering Neuromorphic Workshop for providing the opportunity to connect and explore this project.